darrarski/ScrollViewLayout/README.md

 Use `ExampleApp` build scheme for building and runing example app.

-Use `Tests` build scheme for runing tests.
+Use `ScrollViewLayout` build scheme for building and testing the framework.

 To run tests from command line execute: